 Future Professionals who wish to appeal the determination that they are not maintaining satisfactory progress must submit an appeal within ten (10) calendar days of receiving the determination notice.
+The appeal can be done on the determination notice, or in addition to the determination notice.
 Reasons for which students may appeal include death of an immediate family member, an injury or illness resulting in the hospitalization of the student, or any other allowable special or mitigating circumstance.
 The student must submit a written appeal to the Campus Director.
 The appeal must describe special circumstances that impacted the student's performance and include any supporting documentation the student wishes to have considered.
 It must also include a description of what has changed that will allow the student to achieve Satisfactory Progress by the next evaluation.
-The committee will also determine if the future professional can reasonably re-establish SAP.
+A school administrator will also determine if the future professional can reasonably re-establish SAP.
 An appeal decision will be made and the student notified within 14 days of the receipt of the appeal.
 No additional appeals are afforded.
-Appeal Committee decisions are final.
+The decision is final.
 All appeals and decision documents will be retained in the student file.